 We finished our short set and waited on stage for a verdict.
 “You guys are really good,” one female judge said.
 “You guys would be a great opener for the show,” a second judge said, noting our energy.
 Both were smiling.
 Our theory of rocking no matter the instrument type was about to be ratified.

 But not everyone in the room was as enthusiastic about our sound.
-“I don’t know,” said what appeared to be the lead judge.
+“I don’t know,” said who appeared to be the still-seated lead judge.
 “This is suppose to be an acoustic battle of the bands.
 You rock too hard,” he apolitically said with a shrug.
 The other two judges clammed up after that.
 Our fate had been sealed.

 While we dragged our gear out to the hallway, numerous auditioners smiled and offered their compliments.
 “You guys were awesome,” was a popular one.
 We smiled back.
 Although we had been left out of the big show on a technicality, we left with a sense of pride.
 We had achieved what we set out to do: to rock.
 And no preconceptions about how an “acoustic” set should sound could tell us otherwise.